 If your children are struggling to achieve a good, legible and automatic script, you need to be reconsidering your handwriting curriculum, and or, the teaching methods.
 Teachers are frequently thrown in the deep end when it comes to teaching handwriting and so frequently adopt the copy and reproduce approach that they themselves were taught with.
 Handwriting is critical to our children’s development.
 We can’t say teaching it takes too long.
 Take a read of my free downloadable eBook – Handwriting in the Techno Age: 5 Reasons it Should Stay.
 And once you have truly considered those points, you will know that handwriting is a priority.
 It is critical to our children’s ability to progress through school and we need to give it the place it deserves.

+The Department of Basic Education CAPS statement lays out the handwriting curriculum, alongside the other subjects.
 The curriculum is jam-packed and time in the classroom is at a premium.
-And something must give.
-Not because the teacher is incompetent, but because she is forced to make choices.
-Handwriting seems to be the squashable thing.
-But when considering the 5 Reasons It Should Stay – and there are more than just those 5 – we realise we need to be giving it more time and not less, as it is the foundation that underpins future academic success in our children.
+When considering the 5 Reasons Handwriting Should Stay – and there are more than just those 5 – we realise we need to be giving it more time and not less, as it is the foundation that underpins future academic success in our children.